 The main difference between cyber security and cyber resilience is their coverage of data protection aspects.
-While cyber security is a combination of technology to prevent data breaches, cyber resilience is the ability to mitigate damage and recover after the cybercrime.
+While cyber security is a combination of technology to prevent data breaches, cyber resilience is the ability to mitigate damage and recover after cybercrime.
 Cyber resilience is beneficial in both internal and external threats.
-These two terms’ differences emerge from the fact that cyber security remains inadequate from time to time.
+These two terms’ differences emerge from the fact that cyber security remains inadequate occasionally.
 Therefore, cyber resilience tries to overcome the insufficiency and minimize the risk by decreasing the vulnerability.

 Why do you need them together?

-Cyber security is a key technology to make sure that systems run smoothly and they are up-to-date.
-It’s responsible for the operation of many kinds of systems, like software, firewalls, and VPNs.
-On the other hand, cyber resilience is the system that makes sure the system is running smoothly in the case of cybercrime.
+Cyber security is a key technology to ensure that systems run smoothly and are up-to-date.
+It’s responsible for operating many kinds of systems, like software, firewalls, and VPNs.
+On the other hand, cyber resilience is the system that ensures the system runs smoothly in the case of cybercrime.
 Thus, a company needs both of them.
 While preventative measures are necessary, it is also important to have a backup strategy just in case.
 Because cyber-attacks become more and more severe and common every day.
 So, cyber resilience is not a replacement for cyber security.
 Rather, it’s complementary to it.